 What it your outlook for the year ahead?

 I expect in 2018 to grow our production.
 We look forward to having more uptime on our NCTL pipeline for sustained production without any vandalization of our assets or other security issues.
-We want to secure our assets, work, and execute new activities to grow production, maintain our asset integrity, and also meet all our obligations.
-Once we can sustain the momentum, I have no doubt we will be looking forward to a healthier business in 2018 and beyond.
+We want to secure our assets , work and execute new activities to grow production, maintain our asset integrity and also meet all our obligations .
+Once we can sustain the momentum, I have no doubt we will be looking forward to a 2018 (and beyond) healthier business.